 Basic Guidelines for Marysville School District #25:

 - Parent Contact: After one unexcused absence, the parent or guardian must be notified.
-An unexcused absence means that a student has failed to attend the majority of classes in an average school day and that the parent has not excused the absence by calling or emailing the school or sending an email.
+An unexcused absence means that a student has failed to attend the majority of classes in an average school day and that the parent has not verified the absence by calling or emailing the school or sending a note.

-- Parent Contact: After two unexcused absences, the school must make contact with the parent or guardian which is usually by letter.
+- Parent Contact: After three unexcused absences, the school must make contact with the parent or guardian which is usually by letter.

-- Conference: By the fifth unexcused absence in a month or the equivalent of five days by periods, the parent and student are invited to a conference.
+- Conference: By the fifth unexcused absence in a month the parent and student are invited to a conference.

-- Elementary: By the seventh unexcused absence in a month or the eighth unexcused absence in a school year
+- Filing: By the seventh unexcused absence in a month or the tenth unexcused absence in a school year.

 - Contempt: If a student has additional unexcused absences following a court order, they may be required to appear and be found in contempt of court and may be sentenced to community service, juvenile detention or a detention alternative.
 Parents who fail to get their children to school may also be fined or ordered to volunteer at the child’s school per RCW 28A.225.090 (3).
 Accrued fines shall be used exclusively to enforce this law.